 The Pearl is a miraculous symbol of the healing process.
-The oyster, living in pure waters, transforms what is not part of itself, that small alien grain of sand, into something entirely different which lovers of pearls might call divine.
+The oyster, living in pure waters, transforms what is not part of itself, that small alien grain of sand, into something entirely different — which lovers of pearls might call divine.

-We can take this process as a metaphor and consider what it would mean to create pearls in our own life from that which wounds us.
-In fact, our fate can be determined by the choices we make around those grains, small and large, once they get under our skin.
+We can take this process as a metaphor, and consider what it would mean to create pearls in our own life from that which wounds us.
+In fact, our fate can be determined by the choices we make around those grains--small and large--once they get under our skin.
 Ignored, the events that cause trauma as children or adults remain within us.
 The grains of trauma have the potential to become monsters in the center of labyrinths, pulling energy away from life giving activities.
 Worked with, covered over with the nacre of acceptance, forgiveness and love, the grains become objects of beauty.
 They become in our own psyche numinous experiences that bring insight into the depths of humanity.

 The crowns of kings were often covered in gold and pearls.
 Sometimes the omniscient third eye of the Buddha is depicted as a pearl.
-John, the Apostle, wrote that the gates of New Jerusalem are covered wtih colossal pearls.
+John the Apostle wrote that the gates of New Jerusalem are covered wtih colossal pearls.
 Pearls were considered a Christian symbol of the purity of Mary or the soul within the body.